Allergies are reactions of the immune system to substances that, in most people, cause no symptoms.

 - Try using saline nasal rinses daily.
 Nasal rinses help cleanse your sinuses and your nose, getting rid of allergens stuck inside.

 - You should change your woolen blankets, woolen clothing, and feather pillows to cotton or synthetic materials.

 - If possible, tilt the head of your bed upward so that your head is elevated when sleeping.
 This will help to relieve nasal congestion.

 What Should You Do Now?

-If are you suffering from allergy symptoms, call our ENT office today.
-We have two convenient office locations in Johns Creek/Suwanee and Lawrenceville, GA.
-We will determine the right course of treatment so you can begin experiencing a symptom-free lifestyle once again!
+We will determine the right course of treatment for allergy services so you can begin experiencing a symptom-free lifestyle once again!